zogar1993/jsonkraken/README.md

 Some valid types shall be altered for consistency:
 - A Number will be stored internally as its *toString()* representation.
 - A Char will be converted to String.
-- Map will be converted to JsonObject
+- Map will be converted to JsonObject.
-- Iterable will be converted to JsonArray
+- Iterable will be converted to JsonArray.
-- Array will be converted to JsonArray
+- Array will be converted to JsonArray.

 ## JsonContainer